tc10815/ParkEzAI/README.md

 * 2.1 Track Occupancy:	Tracking of how many spots are taken at what times, presented for individuals who manage parking lots
 * 2.2 Access Footage Archive:	Lot owners can access archived footage of their parking lots.
 * 2.3 Detect Overparking: 	Notification of whenever a space is occupied longer than a specified period of time.
-* 2.4 Track License Plates:	Tracking what license plates are registed at what times.
+* 2.4 Track License Plates:	Tracking what license plates are registered at what times.

 <strong>3.
 Parking Lot Status</strong>